hackupc/legal-page/_documents/privacy_and_cookies.md

 Here are the details of which personal data is collected when you register as a Judge or a Mentor:

-- Identifying data: Name, surname/s, images or videos of yourself and links to social media and personal websites.
+- Identifying data: Name, surname/s, adress, zip code, images or videos of yourself and links to social media and personal websites, discord user and id.
 - Contact data: E-mail and phone number.
 - Data on personal characteristics: Sex and t-shirt size.
-- Health data: Food allergies and intolerances.
-- Other information: Dietary preferences.

-Here are the details of which personal data is collected when you register as "other attendees/users”:

-- Identifying data: Name, surname/s and images or videos of yourself.
-- Contact data: e-mail.
-- Data on personal characteristics: Sex and t-shirt size
-- Health data: Food allergies and intolerances.
-- Other information: Dietary preferences.

-Here are the details of which personal data is collected when you register as a Sponsor:
+Here are the details of which personal data is collected when you register as a Sponsor, discord user and id:

-- Identifying data: Name, surname/s and images or videos of the contact person or the employee of the Sponsor.
+- Identifying data: Name, surname/s, adress, zip code,  and images or videos of the contact person or the employee of the Sponsor.
 - Business contact data: Corporate e-mail of the contact person or the employee of the Sponsor.
 We also collect what company you are working for currently as well as your Job title.
-- Data on personal characteristics: Sex
+- Data on personal characteristics: Sex and t-shirt size.
-- Health data: Food allergies and intolerances.
-- Other information: Dietary preferences.

 Here are the details of which personal data is collected during a HackUPC CHEATING RESPONSE PROCEDURE: